What is Pancrelipase used for?

 Pancrelipase is a combination of digestive enzymes that help digest and absorb food.
 This medication is prescribed to replace digestive enzymes in our body when the pancreas cannot make enough on its own.
 It is used as a replacement therapy in certain medical conditions such as chronic pancreatitis, cystic fibrosis, cancer of the pancreas, and post-surgical removal of the pancreas.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Pancrelipase prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.